 Elementary school teachers are uniquely positioned to motivate, mentor and mold young students.
-Whether your career path has always been headed toward teaching, or you are looking to make a career change, UNC Charlotte’s Master of Arts in Teaching – Elementary Education program will help you learn what it takes to be a great teacher and a teacher-leader.
+Whether your career path has always been headed toward teaching, or you are looking to make a career change, UNC Charlotte’s Elementary Education graduate program will help you learn what it takes to be a great teacher and a teacher-leader.
 The M.A.T. is a 39 credit-hour program that leads to initial certification for students who hold undergraduate degrees in other fields and who do not hold a teaching certification.
-The program has two phases:

-Phase II is the completion of the remaining requirements for the M.A.T. in Elementary Education (12 hours) and qualifies graduates for the North Carolina Standard Professional 2 (SP2) Educator’s License.
-This phase of the M.A.T. is offered 100% online.
+Students who complete the graduate certificate may choose to pursue an M.A.T. in Elementary Education (12 hours) and qualify for the North Carolina Standard Professional 2 (SP2) Educator’s License.
+This phase of the program is offered 100% online.
 During Phase II, you will become a self-reflective master teacher and develop advanced competencies as a teacher-researcher and a teacher-leader.

 Why choose the UNC Charlotte M.A.T. in Elementary Education?

 The Elementary Education faculty continuously achieves regional, state, and national recognition as experts in their field in scholarship, teaching, and research.
 They provide you with the personal attention, instruction, guidance and the mentoring you need.

 - Our program starts with the graduate teaching certificate coursework rather than non-degree prerequisites, which allows our students to apply for available funds and financial aid.

 - We have a strong reputation for preparing exemplary teachers who care deeply about the education of children and are dedicated to ensuring that children from all walks of life reach their true potential.

 Our coursework focuses on practical assignments so our students can analyze, study and practice classroom management in-depth.